PeterCamilleri/CX16/docs/vm1_am.md

 * Local variables are held in [Simplified Stack Frames](./vm_sp.md#simplified-stack-frames) with the addition of support for saving the AP register on _enter_ and restoring it on _exit_.
 Local variable space begins at FP+4 through to FP+255 for up to a total of 252 bytes.
+FP+1 is the old AP register.
+FP+2 and FP+3 are the old FP register.
+This allows access to nested scopes.

 ### Registers
 The virtual machine supports the following virtual registers: